jmpinit/homepage/_posts/2024-12-14-designing-a-pcr-thermocycler-pt-1.md

 ----~   `-~ `-`   `-~ `-`   `-~ `------
 ```

-After running this process a single time we have doubled our DNA.
-If we run it
+After running this process a single time we have basically doubled our DNA.
+If
-again we will end up with 4x what we started with, then 8x, etc. Part of why PCR
+we run it again we will end up with 4x what we started with, then 8x, etc. Part
-is so powerful is that it is an exponential growth process.
+of why PCR is so powerful is that it is an exponential growth process.

 But there is a slight wrinkle at the beginning which I elided in the explanation
 above.
 The process wouldn't start with a single strand of DNA in isolation.
 We